DLR-FT/a653rs-router/README.md

 of apex-linux, which will print them to the standard output, together with the output of the hypervisor and the output of the other partitions.

-`coraz7::XalLogger` logs messages to the XNG console using XalPutChar.
+`XalLogger` logs messages to the XNG console using XalPutChar.
 Using this logger requires that the XAL is linked into the final partition image in addition LithOS.

 ## Profiling

 The crates inside this workspace make use of a common trace facility.
-The `coraz7` crate provides an implementation of this facility that allows log the traced events and their associated data to GPIO ports.
+The crates provide an implementation of this facility that allows log the traced events and their associated data to GPIO ports.
 This is useful, because this way a logic analyzer can be used to record both the trace events and e.g. network communication on the UART using the same clock.
 In practice, this